Spiraster/LiveSplit.LADX/README.md

 - Automatically reset the timer when you hard reset the emulator/ROM.

 **Note:**
-The automatic file select function (#2) involves bringing the emulator to the foreground and spamming the "]" key a number of times in quick succession when the timer starts.
+The automatic file select function involves bringing the emulator to the foreground and sending the "]" key a number of times in quick succession when the timer starts.
 To use it you'll need to map either your start button or A button to "]".
 There's no option yet to change which key is used.

 ## Installation